 How To Make Your Bedroom Feel Like A Luxury Hotel Room

 One of the main reasons to book a getaway is the chance to stay in a hotel room.
 The chance to escape your daily grind and unwind in a calming, soothing and completely new environment.
-One with crisp sheets, carpeted floors and zero clutter in sight.
+One with crisp sheets, carpeted floors and zero clutter.

 “If they’re good at what they do, a good hotel room will have you feeling like you’re stepping into a cocoon,” says Lauren Roe, Creative Director of I Love Linen.
 “You’ll feel cosy and well looked after.
 And that creates a state of relaxation in your mind.”